saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

 Finer details of the internal mechanisms could be solidified.
 We chose to not get too deep into that to leave room for the developers.

-How alternate renderers could implement this could also be fleshed out further.

 # Drawbacks
 [drawbacks]: #drawbacks